Kamisia/weather_app/README.md

 4. Run the application:
    ```
-   npm start
+   npm run dev
    ```
    or
    ```
    yarn start
    ```

-The application will be available at http://localhost:3000 in your browser.
+The application will be available at http://localhost:5000 in your browser.

 ## Usage